w568w/alarm_repo/README.md

 [    2.507392] RKNPU fde40000.npu: avs=0
 ```

 (2) ~~Only tasks submitted after the first initialization of RKNN Runtime can be executed.
-Once the runtime is created again, the NPU is likely not to work anymore until machine reboot.~~ **Fixed by disabling RKNPU MMU (Memory Management Unit) in device tree.**
+Once the runtime is created again, the NPU is likely not to work anymore until machine reboot.~~ **Solved by disabling RKNPU MMU (Memory Management Unit) in device tree.** Do not know the root cause yet.

 <del>
 <pre>